lizariasc/e-commerce-backend/README.md

 ## Installation
-The user needs to have Node.js installed, clone the repo, run npm init and npm install for the dependencies.
-After that, run node 'index.js' to start the application, answer all the prompted questions and your README.md file will be created in the root directory of the Application.
+* The user needs to have Node.js installed, clone the repo, run `npm init` and `npm install` for the dependencies.
+After that, you need to install MySQL2, Sequelize, Express.js and dotenv, run:
+ `npm install mysql2`
+ `npm install sequelize`
+ `npm install express`
+ `npm install dotenv`

+* To start the application, run:

+`mysql -u root -p`

+`source db/schema.sql` for the database.

+`quit`

+`npm run seed` to seed the tables.

+`npm start` to start server.js.

 ## Usage
 Understand the fundamental architecture of e-commerce sites.